 Once you have enrolled you will be assigned LOG IN information that will give you access.
 The LOG IN is in the top right corner of our homepage.
 Look for the person icon.

 Student Planner - This very important place is where your student learning plans are stored and all learning information will be inserted.
 Reporting also happens in the planner.
-The planner system isn’t ready for the 21-22 school year but will be in the next month or so.

-School calendar - Go here to see important dates you may need to be aware of
+School Calendar - Go here to see important dates you may need to be aware of

-Year at a Glance – Outlines a summary of a typical school year at CHeS
+Yearly Schedule – Coming soon - Outlines a summary of a typical school year at CHeS

 Staff Directory – This page helps you learn about teachers and other staff you may be working with.
 If the teacher’s status is “accepting students” you know you can contact them to see if you would like to work together.